Stoudamire Traded; Walker Resigns

 ``It's just crazy,'' said 18-year-old rookie Tracy McGrady, the youngest player in the league. ``I guess this is my introduction to the NBA.
 I'm glad to get it over with in my rookie year.''

-McGrady was one of only eight Raptors in uniform as Toronto played the New Jersey Nets on Friday night.
+McGrady was one of only eight Raptors in uniform as Toronto lost 130-115 to the New Jersey Nets on Friday night.

 ``We're going to play a zone and hope NBA officials don't show up.
-We're hoping for college officials,'' Carter joked.
+We're hoping for college officials,'' Carter joked before the game.

 Walt Williams and Carlos Rogers were sent to Portland along with Stoudamire.
 In addition to Anderson, Trent and Alvin Williams, Toronto will receive two first-round picks _ Portland's own 1998 pick and New York's 1998 lottery-protected pick (unless it is a lottery pick).